 Raghunath Temple- Facts & Figures/ FAQs

-A: This temple is in Jammu, Jammu and Kashmir, India.
+A: It is located in Jammu, Jammu and Kashmir, India.

-**Q: What time is the temple open for public?
+**Q: At what time is the temple open to the public?

-A: Daily, the temple is opened from 6:00 in the morning until 8 in the evening.
+A: Every day, the temple is opened from 6:00 in the morning until 8 in the evening.

-**Q: Is there a charge to get into the temple for instance entry fees.
+**Q: Is there an entry fee to enter the temple for example entry fees.

 A: No, there is no entry fee.
-There are no charges for visiting the temple to any person.
+There are no fees to visit the temple to any individual.

-**Q: What is offered by the temple by way of Sevas and Poojas?
+**Q: What facilities are provided by the temple in the form of Sevas and Poojas?

-A: There are many kinds of Sevas and Poojas that are performed and can be booked namely Mangala Aarti, Abhishekam and specially arranged darshans in festival time.
-Costs range for and may be obtained from the temple office.
+A: There are various types of Sevas and Poojas that are conducted and can be reserved namely Mangala Aarti, Abhishekam and specially organized darshans during festival season.
+Prices vary for and can be procured from the temple office.

-**Q: How I can do online booking of Sevas or Poojas?
+**Q: How I can book online Sevas or Poojas?

-A: Sevas and Poojas can be booked at the temple office or through online during festivals.
+A: Sevas and Poojas can be reserved at the temple office or online during festivals.

-**Q: Visiting the temple, what clothing should I wear?
+Q: Visiting the temple, what do I wear?

-A: Modest clothing is required.
-According to the sex they met men and women should respect themselves and avoid exposing their shoulder and dressing in sexy clothing.
+A: Modest attire is necessary.
+As per the sex they encountered men and women should maintain self-respect and not show their shoulder and wear sexy attire.

-**Q: What are the distinguishing features of the festivals that are annually held at the temple ?
+**Q: What are the identifying features of the festivals that are annually celebrated at the temple?

 A: Yes, many important festive occasions such as Rama Navami, Navaratri, Diwali and so on have toys events and decorative facilities.